thuml/Timer-XL/README.md

 ### Model Adaptation

-For developer interested in fine-tuning or training on customized datasets, please refer to [OpenLTM](https://github.com/thuml/OpenLTM).
+For developers interested in fine-tuning or training on customized datasets, please refer to [OpenLTM](https://github.com/thuml/OpenLTM).

 ## Introduction